dorkitude/dstruct/README.markdown

 object capable of direct attribute access.
 This is great for making fake objects that conform to a simple attribute interface.

 For example, your controller can use DStruct instead of Dictionaries to pass complex/multi-level stuff into a template.
-If you pass complex stuff in with DStruct, you've established a flexible accessor interface, the backend implementation of which can be changed later with no harm done!
+If you pass complex stuff in with DStruct, you've now established a flexible accessor interface, the internal implementation of which can be changed later without consumption code being updated.

+But more than just a temporary solution, DSTruct makes an excellent base model class for all of your non-db-backed models (or mock-db-backed models).
+When you extend DStruct, you can apply schema rules that range in rigidity from anarchist to fascist.

 General Examples